ror-community/ror-site/content/curation/_index.md

 Use the [ROR request form](https://docs.google.com/forms/d/e/1FAIpQLSdJYaMTCwS7muuTa-B_CnAtCSkKzt19lkirAKG4u7umH9Nosg/viewform) to suggest an update to an existing record in ROR or suggest that a new record be added.

 Requests submitted via the feedback form go through an initial triage and are added to the ROR Updates tracker on Github for community curators to review.
 Curators review the feedback and decide how the proposed changes should be processed.
-Approved requests will end up in a queue for metadata preparation so the changes can be deployed on the ROR production site.
+Approved requests will be assigned to a future release and the records will go through a metadata preparation process before they are deployed on the ROR production site.

 Learn more about the curation process and review ROR's curation policies on [Github](https://github.com/ror-community/ror-updates#readme).